 WELCOME TO

-Wellness Dogs – Home visits for Hooman Seniors and Individuals with Disabilities and/or Mental Health Challenges
+Wellness Dogs – Our dog visits you! (for Hooman Seniors and Individuals with Disabilities and/or Mental Health Challenges)

 Yelp Review: